 If someone is looking at your website or social media, they’re interested in what you have to offer.
 Your job is to convince them why they’ll benefit from what you have to offer.
 Use conversational—yet compelling—language to show them why they should commit to undergoing the procedure they’re considering.
-By doing this, you’ll proactively answer questions they may or may not know they have and bring them one step closer to a consultation—and sale.
+By doing this, you’ll proactively answer questions they may or may not know they have and bring them one step closer to getting a consultation—and sale.

 5. Appeal to Your Target Demographic

 Cosmetic surgery isn’t only for the wealthy anymore.
-Your target audience is no longer only in a high-end demographic.
+Your target audience is no longer only a high-end demographic.
 Use language and visuals that speak to your client base, which is becoming increasingly younger and less wealthy than cosmetic surgery candidates from even ten years ago.

 6. Participate in Events